Take a Look at Our Amazing Eyewear Collection!

 Are you interested in starting with contact lenses or switching types?
 Do you need to replenish your supply of contact lenses?
 With our first-rate team of contact lenses experts and extensive selection, there’s no need to wonder Where can I buy contact lenses?

-In our optical stores in Dallas, Carrollton and Richardson, we stock a full inventory of contact lenses from premium brand-name manufacturers.
+In our optical stores in Dallas and Carrollton, we stock a full inventory of contact lenses from premium brand-name manufacturers.
 No matter what your vision prescription, we can satisfy it from our selection – including soft lenses, rigid gas permeable contacts, hard-to-fit and specialty contacts, such as bifocal/multifocal and hybrid versions.
 We also carry contact lenses in a variety of wearing schedules to suit your lifestyle needs and ocular condition, such as daily disposables, weekly and monthly lenses.

 About contact lenses